AudioGroupCologne/SoundSeeker/README.md

 # SoundSeeker
-A VR auditory training game.
+A VR auditory training game that targets speech in noise perception.

 # Run Instructions
 For HTC Vive Pro 2, make sure that both Steam and SteamVR are running.
 HTC Vive Pro requires VivePort to run.